ani1ta/News_App/README.md

+Build a News App using LWC and Apex REST Callouts

+Build a News App using the lightning web component and Apex REST Callouts.
+I am covering the following topics in this session
+1. Remote Site Setting
+2. Creation of Lightning App Page
+3. Apex class to call REST API(news API)
+4. Display Data on Lightning Web Component
+5. Deploy your component
+6. Display your component

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.